Signs of Stroke

-Some patients will experience recover quickly and regain functional abilities in the first few days, while others will continue to show improvement during the first 6 months or longer.
-Recovery is an ongoing process and with good rehabilitation providers and family support, patients can continue to make progress.
+Some people will experience recover quickly and regain functional abilities in the first few days, while others will continue to show improvement during the first 6 months or longer.
+Recovery is an ongoing process and with good rehabilitation providers and family support, people can continue to make progress.

-Once a patient has been discharged from the hospital, rehabilitation continues at home or in an outpatient program.
-Some patients may be transferred to a rehabilitation hospital before going home.
+Once a person has been discharged from the hospital, rehabilitation continues at home or in an outpatient program.
+Some people may be transferred to a rehabilitation hospital before going home.
 Others may require care in a long-term or skilled nursing facility.
 In addition to the ongoing care of a primary care physician or neurologist, a rehabilitation team may include:

 Effects of Stroke

 A stroke can cause various disabilities.
 The type of disability depends on which part of the brain was damaged.
 According to the U.S. National Institutes of Health, the five main types of stroke disabilities are: